pwittchen/interview-questions/java-developer.md

 - Describe structure of JVM.
 - Tell something about `hashCode()` and `equals()` methods.
 - Can `hashCode()` return constant value?
 Explain your answer.
+- Can two objects have the same hashCode?
+- When `obj1.equals(obj2)` is true, then is it possible that `obj1` and `obj2` have different hashCodes?
 - Describe `StringBuilder` and `StringBuffer` classes.
 What are differences between them?
 - Do you know `java.util.concurrent` package?
 Tell something about its contents.
 - Do you know any frameworks for concurrent programming?